 The Peace Research Institute Frankfurt (PRIF) was founded in 1970 by the government of the state of Hesse as a foundation under public law.
 Its constitution guarantees PRIF full academic freedom.
-PRIF does not carry out any commissioned research.
-With more than 70 members of staff PRIF is the largest peace research institute in Germany.
+PRIF independently determines its research agenda.
+With more than 80 members of staff PRIF is the largest peace research institute in Germany.
 Since 1 January 2009, PRIF has been a member of the Leibniz Association.

 PRIF´s work is directed towards identifying the causes of violent international and internal conflicts, carrying out research into the conditions necessary for peace, understood as a process of decreasing violence and increasing justice, and spreading the concepts of peace.
 Within the framework of its political consulting, research results are converted into practically orientated options for action that find their way into the public debate.

 Together with Technische Universität Darmstadt, Max Planck Institute for European Legal History, the Institute for Social Research Frankfurt, the Frobenius Institute and the Point Sud Center for Research and Local Knowledge, PRIF is a member of the Cluster of Excellence “The Formation of Normative Orders” of Goethe University Frankfurt.
 PRIF’s participation includes four “Principal Investigators”.